vectart/moonraker/README.md

 `"seleniumServer": "http://127.0.0.1:4444/wd/hub"`.

+You can use this to connect to cloud service providers like [Saucelabs](https://saucelabs.com/) and [Browserstack](https://www.browserstack.com/automate).
+Please see [below]() for example browser configurations.

 You can also set which language to use, using `language`, if you intend to use non English feature & step definition files.
 A full list of supported languages is available [here](https://github.com/acuminous/yadda/tree/master/lib/localisation).

 All of Moonraker's configuration options can be overridden when running your tests (see below) if you add command line args (e.g: `--baseUrl=http://www.example.com` or `--browser.browserName=phantomjs`) or have set environment variables.
 They will take preference over the `config.json`, in that order - command line args > env vars > config.